jetannenbaum/esperanzaSTEM/docs/robotics/movement.md

 ![MicroPython Install](./img/thonnyMicroPythonInstall.jpg)

 Select the Raspberry Pi Pico / Pico H from the variant pulldown and use the latest version.
+Then click Install.

 ![MicroPython Selection](./img/microPythonSelection.jpg)